-The term of the Advisory Agreement is for one year expiring on December 27, 2018, subject to renewals by our board of directors for an unlimited number of successive one-year periods.
+On November 7, 2018, the Company renewed the advisory agreement among the Company, Operating Partnership and the Advisor for an additional one-year period ending December 14, 2019.
+The term of the Advisory Agreement is subject to renewals by our board of directors for an unlimited number of successive one-year periods.
 Our independent directors will evaluate the performance of the Advisor before renewing the Advisory Agreement.
 The Advisory Agreement may be terminated: